vanjs-org/van/README.md

 We're looking for the 1.0 milestone (commitment to API stability) soon, your precious feedback will be greatly appreciated.
 You can submit your feedback in our [Discussions](https://github.com/vanjs-org/van/discussions) page.

 Contact us: [tao@vanjs.org](mailto:tao@vanjs.org) / [Tao Xin](https://www.linkedin.com/in/tao-xin-64234920/) / [@taoxin](https://twitter.com/taoxin)

-_I will be traveling from June 23 to July 15, with no access to my computer.
-Most likely I can only respond to discussion posts and emails right after I'm back._

-_Meanwhile, **VanJS** 1.0.0 ([feature preview](https://github.com/vanjs-org/van/discussions/62)) is planned to be released shortly after my coming back.
-Stay tuned :-)_

-_Thank you for your understanding!_

 ## Community Add-ons